sreeix/couchup/Readme.markdown

 Shortcuts
 ----------

-last_result or __ are short hands to the last result returned by couch operations.
-These are typically json document( or array of documents)
+*last_result* or *__* are short hands for the last result returned by couch operations( Note this is not the same as _ that is available in irb).

+These are typically json documents( or array of documents)

 Most commands that are in the form of <operation> <:view|| :database || :doc> have short hands like <operation>_<view> or <operation>_database

 eg. *create_database :foo*  is same as  *create :database, :foo*